 About Heritage Fairs

-History of the Heritage Fairs
+History of the Heritage Fairs Program

-The Charles R. Bronfman Foundation Heritage Project was started in 1993 to increase awareness of Canadian heritage and to create an exciting learning environment for students of history.
-This CRB Heritage Project began the Heritage Fairs Program nationwide by introducing a series of Fairs in every province and territory.
-Management of this initiative was then taken over by the Historica Foundation whereby the program grew substantially throughout Canada.
-The first-ever Regional Fair was held in Winnipeg, Manitoba in 1993.
+The CRB (Charles R. Bronfman) Foundation Heritage Project was started in 1993 to increase awareness of Canadian heritage among Canadians, and to create an exciting learning environment for students of history.
+One of its initiatives was the popular “Heritage Minutes” videos, which are still being produced today.
+Another was the Heritage Fairs program.
+The first-ever Heritage Fair was held in Winnipeg, Manitoba in 1993.

-From that small beginning, the Fairs Program expanded to include school and regional fairs in every Canadian province and territory and annual national fairs from Victoria to St. John’s.
-In 2009, the Historica Foundation of Canada and The Dominion Institute merged to create the Historica-Dominion Institute.
-This marked the end of Historica involvement and the end of national fairs.
-Canada’s History stepped in to provide some national coordination and support for the Young Citizens program.
-However, a small group of dedicated volunteers vowed to continue the Fairs program on a provincial level in British Columbia and formed our society.
+In 1999, management of the Fairs program was granted to the Historica Foundation of Canada, which increased participation substantially across the country.
+In 2009, the Historica Foundation and The Dominion Institute merged to create the Historica-Dominion Institute (now Historica Canada).
+This marked the end of Historica involvement in the program, and the end of the National Fair.
+Canada’s History Society graciously stepped in to provide some national coordination of the Fairs, and created the Young Citizens program.
+In many areas of the country, small groups of dedicated volunteers continue to support the Fairs program on a provincial and territorial level.

-- Create an environment where students are excited to learn and share
+- Create an environment where students are excited to learn and share;

-- Provide recognition for student achievement
+- Provide recognition for student achievement;

-- Celebrate cultural diversity and multiple perspectives
+- Celebrate cultural diversity and multiple perspectives;

-- Inspire Canadians to learn and care about their country’s past
+- Inspire Canadians to learn and care about their country’s past.